Early Today: Post CNBC era

 In September 2007, the program, as with the rest of MSNBC's operations, moved from the previous Secaucus, New Jersey headquarters to the network's combined news headquarters at 30 Rockefeller Plaza in the New York City borough of Manhattan, with MSNBC, in October 2007.
 MSNBC's master control facilities were relocated to the CNBC Headquarters at the NBC Universal Network Organization Center in Englewood Cliffs, New Jersey.
 Until a revamp of the set used for both programs in 2011, the anchor background on Early Today was a video screen of a sunrise scene; a skycam shot of Manhattan was used for First Look.

 On June 29, 2009, concurrent with the launch of MSNBC's high definition simulcast feed, Early Today became the first early morning network newscast to begin broadcasting in high definition.

 The program had aired live at 4:30 a.m.
 Eastern Time until March 1, 2010, when the initial broadcast of the show was moved to 4:00 a.m.
 Eastern to allow stations in the Eastern Time Zone to begin their morning newscasts at 4:30 a.m. with an Early Today lead-out; previously without the new schedule in some cases, the NBC All Night repeat of Late Night with Jimmy Fallon would inexplicably lead into local news with five minutes cut off the former program if the default NBC schedule, in addition to one local half-hour program, was followed by an affiliate in the overnight hours.
 As of 2019, the show is now offered live as early as 3:00 a.m.
 Eastern.

 Further brand integration with Today came in December 2013, when Early Today introduced a new graphics package based on that used by the network's flagship morning show since August of that year, as well as a modified version of that program's "orange sunrise" logo.

+After longtime anchor Frances Rivera retired from NBC News and broadcast journalism in the summer of 2026, Nikki Battiste was hired months after she was laid off from CBS News to anchor the early morning broadcast and contribute to Today.
+Her first day was on August 10.